snowtheghost/Project41-Frontend/README.md

-# Project 41 - Front-end
+# Project 41 - Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).